cschreib/vif/doc/sphinx/view.rst

 Aliasing
 --------

-The implementation of vectors and views in phy++ is such that aliasing *never* occurs in vectorized operations.
+The implementation of vectors and views in vif is such that aliasing *never* occurs in vectorized operations.
 More precisely, any assignment of the form ``x = y`` (or ``x += y``, etc.) occurs *as if* executed in the following order:

 1. ``y`` (the right-hand-side) is evaluated,
 2. the values of ``y`` are copied in a temporary vector,
 3. ``x`` (the left-hand-side) is evaluated,
 4. the values of the temporary vector are assigned to the elements of ``x``.

 In practice, the creation of the temporary vector (step 2) may be dropped for optimization purposes, but only in cases where it would not change the outcome of the operation, that is, when aliasing is guaranteed not to occur.
-The following illustrates when aliasing *could* occur, and describes in practice how it is avoided in phy++.
+The following illustrates when aliasing *could* occur, and describes in practice how it is avoided in vif.

 Because views hold *references* to existing data, there is the possibility of the same data being read and modified in the same expression.
 This is, essentially, what is called "aliasing":